Info for survivors

 • The respondent’s past conduct record can not be discussed unless the respondent is found responsible and the hearing transitions into sanctioning.

-• Additional accusation(s) that related to sexual violence not connected to the case being heard can not be shared.
+• Additional accusation(s) related to sexual violence not connected to the case being heard can not be shared.

 • Parties can’t be asked about past sexual experiences not related to the case being heard.